-The United Nations, in particular OHCHR, has also supported the engagement of the state authorities, civil society and rights holders with the International Human Rights Mechanisms, including processes related to the UPR, CEDAW, etc. United Nations agencies have facilitated the integration of human rights principles in the formulation of the draft NDS 'Moldova 2030' and have facilitated the engagement of the Ombudsperson's Institution in the process.
+The UN, in particular OHCHR, has also supported the engagement of the state authorities, civil society and rights-holders with the International Human Rights Mechanisms, including processes related to the Universal Periodic Review (UPR), Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), etc. UN agencies have facilitated the integration of human rights principles in the formulation of the draft "Moldova 2030" and have facilitated the engagement of the Ombudsperson's Institution in the process.
 Moreover, the institution plans to integrate SDGs in its next strategic development plan.
-However, national stakeholders pointed out that support provided by United Nations agencies to human rights institutions has been fragmented, with limited inter-agency coordination at the country level.
-The engagement of United Nations agencies, besides OHCHR, in this area has been primarily project-based.
+However, national stakeholders pointed out that support provided by UN agencies to human rights institutions has been fragmented, with limited inter-agency coordination at the country level.
+The engagement of UN agencies, besides OHCHR, in this area has been primarily project-based.